Follpvosten/Follpvosten/README.md

 you may ask yourself, why are there, aside from some repos that reproduce bugs, no original repos on this user's profile.

-the answer is simple: I do no longer want to support the Torment Nexus.
+the answer is simple: I no longer want to support the Torment Nexus.

 I have moved all of my personal projects here: https://git.karp.lol/Follpvosten

 some stuff is also on codeberg under the same handle.
+Feel free to PR there or email me patches.

 peace.